A neutral state interned an Iranian warship in March. Almost no one covered it.

 The third is that the war has produced legal and diplomatic events that have little recent precedent.
 The Iran-Israel-U.S. war is, at the level of its main events, a recognizable regional conflict: strikes, retaliations, oil-market disruptions, alliance-management problems.
 Beneath that, it has generated a set of secondary events that test rarely-used machinery of the international system.
 The Bushehr internment is one.
 The Strait of Hormuz closure and the U.K. response to the strikes on RAF Akrotiri (both covered separately on this site) are others, each adding to the inventory of what the post-2026 system has shown itself capable of.

-That a small Indian Ocean state interned a major naval power's warship under a 1907 convention, and that this was barely covered, tells us something about Sri Lanka's diplomatic positioning and about the limits of Western press attention to events outside the great-power narrative.
-The Bushehr remains in Trincomalee.
-The 208 crew remain in Sri Lankan custody.
-The case will likely be cited in the law-of-naval-warfare literature as a contemporary application of Hague XIII.
-The people involved will spend the rest of the war in a Sri Lankan facility waiting for it to end.
+That a small Indian Ocean state interned a major naval power's warship under a 1907 convention, and that this was barely covered, says as much about the limits of Western press attention as it does about Sri Lankan diplomacy.
+The Bushehr rides at anchor in Trincomalee under Sri Lankan Navy guard, a maintenance party aboard, waiting for the war to end.
+Her crew are home in Iran.
+The case will be cited in the law-of-naval-warfare literature for decades.

 Sources